mihikabairathi/PyPI-Package-Prediction/README.md

 # PyPI-Package-Prediction

-This project aims to predict when the number of projects uploaded on PyPI reaches 200,000, by looking at the number of projects currently uploaded, and the dates when the first versions of these projects were uploaded.
+This project builds upon details of all the projects currently uploaded on "https://pypi.org/" to create a model that can predict a date for when a certain number of projects/packages uploaded on the website could be reached.

+### Motivation
-This project was started to learn about the different aspects of data science and apply the skills learnt.
+This project was developed to guide anyone to learn different aspects of Data Science – collection of data, exploratory data analysis (EDA), predictive models using ML algorithms, and deployment of a model - all while creating an application with practical use.

-A list of all PyPI project names was scraped from 'https://pypi.org/simple/'.

-In the file 'project_and_date.csv', a list of all the project names along with details such as versions, release dates, and description is stored, after scraping it off 'https://pypi.org/'.
-This is done using the Python modules BeautifulSoup and Requests, in the file "pypi web scraping.py".

-In the file 'cleaned_project_and_date.csv', a cleaned version of this data is stored, using the Python module Pandas.
-It has separate columns for - name, oldest release date, all the release dates, number of project versions, all the project versions, and a description.
-This is done in the file "pypi data cleaning.py".

-In the file "pypi data analysis.py", the cleaned data is organised into a table and then several trends are analysed in the corresponding notebook, "PyPI Data Analysis (22nd July).ipynb".
+### Prerequisites
+This entire project is programmed in Python 3.
+The different modules used are:
+1. BeautifulSoup4 (bs4)
+2. requests
+3. csv
+4. tqdm
+5. re
+6. codecs
+7. pandas
+8. matplotlib
+9. sklearn
+10. flask
+11. pynvrese
+12. numpy
+13. datetime

+All these modules can be installed by the "pip install" command.

+### Instructions for using the model
+To use just the final web service, download the files "pypi_predict_model.pkl",
+"templates", and "app.py", and execute the program.
+Then, type in "localhost:6500" in your browser to access the website created.

+### Files (code)
+Here is a list of all the python files in the project:
+1. "pypi web scraping.py": scrapes the data of all the projects on the website with the help of "https://pypi.org/simple/", a site that lists the names of all the uploaded projects.
+2. "pypi data cleaning.py": cleans up the data scraped above.
+3. "PyPI Data Analysis (22nd July).ipynb": performs an EDA on the clean data.
-In the file "polynomial regression pypi.py", a polynomial regression algorithm using the module sklearn is used to model the given data and then predict future values.
-This model is pickled and stored in "pypi_predict_model.pkl".
+4. "polynomial regression pypi.py": a polynomial regression model is created by training it on part of the data available, so that it can predict future dates as well.

-Finally, in "app.py", this model is deployed on a website, where the user can enter the number of projects, and the model will predict the date this will be achieved.
-The corresponding HTML file for this is "page-layout.html", stored in the "templates" directory.
+5. "app.py": develops a website that provides a simple interface to use the model created.

+### Other Files
+Here is a list of all the other files in the project:
+1. "project_and_date.csv": all the projects with their names, versions, release dates, and descriptions, scraped by "pypi web scraping.py".
+2. "cleaned_project_and_date.csv": data cleaned by "pypi data cleaning.py".
+3. "pypi_predict_model.pkl": pickled file of the regression model.
+4. "page-layout.html": corresponding HTML file for "app.py", stored in
+the "templates directory"